Bob's Burgers: Film

 On October 4, 2017, Fox announced that a Bob's Burgers Movie was in the works to be released on July 17, 2020.
 Creator Bouchard has said the movie will "scratch every itch the fans of the show have ever had," while being appealing to new audiences.
 On July 18, 2018, Bouchard said that the script has been submitted and accepted by the studio.
-The film would be a musical comedy and would involve Louise and her night light Kuchi Kopi inside her fantasy world as a minor subplot.
+The film would be a musical comedy, involving Louise and her night light Kuchi Kopi inside her fantasy world as a minor subplot.

 On November 17, 2019, it was briefly pulled from Fox's release schedule, but the following day it was back on the schedule.
 On April 3, 2020, Disney announced a delay to April 9, 2021, due to the COVID-19 pandemic.

 On January 22, 2021, the film was delayed indefinitely, along with a few other 20th Century films.

 In September 2021, the film received a new release date of May 27, 2022.
 Despite positive reviews from critics and audiences, the box office was below expectations, and it was released on HBO Max and Hulu on July 12, 2022.

 Before the film's release, screenwriters Loren Bouchard and Nora Smith expressed interest in making a sequel film.
 The principal cast, including Benjamin, Schaal, Roberts, Mirman, and Mintz, have also expressed interest in a sequel on the film's commentary.

 Comic book

-A comic book series based on the series, published by Dynamite Entertainment, began its run in September 2014.
+A comic book series based on the series, published by Dynamite Entertainment, began its run in August 2014.
+The comic ran monthly until December of the same year.
+The comic was brought back for a second volume in July 2015 until October 2016.